iterami/Docs.htm/common/guides/json.md

         // Set "exclude" to true to prevent this face from being created.
         "top": {},

         // Optional.
-Translation of the center of the cuboid relative to `0, 0, 0`.
+Translation of the center of the cuboid relative to the parent character translation.
         "translate-x": 0,
         "translate-y": 0,
         "translate-z": 0